+Develops mindsets, policies, and practices to promote equity and excellence by broadening access to advanced learning opportunities through a variety of intentional efforts, including talent development, at all grade levels.

-Implements intentional strategies to broaden access to advanced learning opportunities for underrepresented AIG populations, including culturally/ethnically diverse, economically disadvantaged, English language learners, highly gifted, and twice-exceptional.
-These strategies may include talent development efforts.
-District Response: Lexington City Schools uses Pathway Three in our identification process to ensure that all subgroups of students are included in our programming and classrooms for AIG students.
+Lexington City Schools uses Pathway Three in our identification process to ensure that all subgroups of students are included in our programming and classrooms for AIG students.

 Students in grades K-3 are not formally identified as AIG, but they can be in our Nurture program.
-Students that are placed in our Nurture program can work a grade level above their peers.
+Students who are placed in our Nurture program can work a grade level above their peers.
 The teachers of the students provide enrichment opportunities to meet the needs of the individual learners.
 Nurture students in 3rd grade are pulled for 45 minutes each week by the Lead AIG Teacher to work on reading, math and science standards through PBL activities.

-Lexington City Schools will begin offering additional Talent Development opportunities in grades 3-12 as a means to broaden access to all students.
-Our hope is to be able to identify students who might not perform academically, but have other ways of showing their ability.
+In our efforts to support equity, Lexington City Schools will begin offering additional talent development opportunities in grades 3-12 as a means to broaden access to all students.
+These opportunities include, but are not limited to, Math 24, Battle of the Books, writing contests, violin or art lessons, Science Olympiad and Robotics, chorus, band, and summer enrichment camp.
+Our hope is to be able to identify students who might not perform academically, but have other ways of showing their abilities.

-Practice I
+[•] Practice I

-Encourages extra-curricular programs and events that enhance and further develop the needs and interests of AIG students.
+Enhances and further develops the needs, talents, and interests of AIG students through extra-curricular programming.

-District Response: Extra curricular programs and events are offered to all students at each school in the district, but vary between the elementary and secondary levels.
+Extra curricular programs and events are offered to all students at each school in the district, but vary between the elementary and secondary levels.
 Programs and events are promoted at the school level through school staff and students are encouraged to participate in areas of their interest.

-Elementary programs include Violin and Art on a rotational basis, Battle of the Books, and Spelling and Geography Bees, Math 24, North Carolina Science Olympiad and Robotics are also offered.
+Elementary programs include Violin or Art on a rotational basis, Battle of the Books, and Spelling and Geography Bees, Math 24, North Carolina Science Olympiad and Robotics are also offered.
 Each year students compete on teams within our district.
 Teachers in our elementary schools work with the teams and encourage participation.
 As students see their peers competing they begin to want to participate in the future.

-At the secondary level, academic, creative and occupational opportunities are offered on a sign up basis and are documented on the DEP.
+At the secondary level, academic, creative and occupational opportunities are offered on a registration basis and are documented on the DEP.
 Athletics, academic competitions, chorus, robotics, and Quill are just a few of the extra curricular activities that enhance and further develop the needs and interests of AIG students.